BlenderCharacters/2_Basic_Rigging/README.md

 + Control points and handles
 + Changing handle types

-### Using Unity's Built In Blender Reader
+### 21 Creating Multiple Animations
++ On one timetime and Tag
-+ Rapid Feedback
++ Multiple actions
-+ Refreshes after each Blender save and switch back focus
-+ Recommended for testing and individual small projects

-### Coordinate systems
++ Offsetting the animation to ensure no pausing when looping.

 ### Exporting an FBX For Unity
 ### EOSC 3 Short Eye Animations
 ### Section 2 Wrap Up
 ### Pose Mode And Rest Mode

+***Future Lecture/ In another section?

+### Coordinate systems
 ### Advanced Linked Selection
 ### Fun With Selections and Mat
 + Checker select